Glumboi/Glumboi/README.md

 # My personallity

-I'm an introvert and very very shy dude and got some social anxiety + a depression, I spend most of the time in my room porgramming which keeps me happy.
+I'm an introvert and very very shy dude that got some social anxiety + a depression, I spend most of the time in my room porgramming which keeps me happy.

 # Other information about me
 - 👀 I’m interested in making apps in wpf and winforms, mods for games and games